kunal09870/kunal_Rm_inderpal_hw/kunal_Rm_inderpal_hw/README.md

 # kunal_Rm_inderpal_hw
 Me and kunal is working on homework#1 - we both are international students from india.

-I am bascically from Bathinda, Punjab.
+I am basically from Bathinda, Punjab.
 My hobbies are singing and writing.
 I started writing from grade 5.